BUSTR: Descriptor-Aware Vision-Language Learning for Breast Ultrasound Report Generation: Experiments

 \subsubsection{CE metrics.}

-To assess the correctness of clinically relevant content, we compute precision (P), sensitivity (S), and F1-score (F1) for key lesion descriptors and BI-RADS category.
-For BrEaST, we report CE metrics for BI-RADS, shape, echogenicity, margin, and posterior features.
-For BUS-BRA, we evaluate BI-RADS, pathology, and histology.
-These metrics quantify how accurately the generated reports recover the underlying structured facts and, together with qualitative examples (e.g., Fig.~\ref{fig:reports_fig}), provide a simple form of post-hoc interpretability by verifying whether the generated text correctly recovers key lesion descriptors and BI-RADS categories.
+To assess preservation of clinically relevant content, we compute precision (P), sensitivity (S), and F1-score (F1) for selected lesion descriptors and BI-RADS categories recovered from the generated reports.
+For BrEaST, CE metrics are reported for BI-RADS, shape, echogenicity, margin, and posterior features.
+For BUS-BRA, BI-RADS, pathology, and histology are evaluated.
+These metrics assess whether the generated reports preserve the structured lesion information represented in the descriptor-derived targets.